subhajit2696/batch-37/readme.md

 5. git commit -m - for commiting the changes
 5. git checkout <filename> - to revert the changes to last stage or commit
 6. git checkout . -  to revert the changes in current directory to last stage or commit
+7. git log - to check all the commits